snoyberg/keter/README.md

   available, it will create a database/user.

 * Nginx: Send it commands to add/modify/remove a virtual host.
 It will write the config file and reload nginx.
+Also handles management of the pool of open ports to be assigned.

 * App: Started with a path to an app bundle.
 Unpacks into a random folder inside the temp folder, gets a random port, starts a Process, updates Nginx,